mostafavtp/cs_projs/DataOnImage/README.md

 # Description
-This program save text data or file data on image.
+This program hide text or file data on image.

 Saved image format is PNG because it must be lossless.

 I save one bit per color.
 One bit in red, one bit in blue and one bit in green.
 So I save 3 bits in each pixel.
-Then for example to save 1MB data, you need more than 3 Mpixel image.
+Then to save n bytes of data you need (n * 8 / 3 + header_data) Pixels.
+For example to save 1MB data, you need more than (1 * 1024 * 1024 * 8 / 3) pixels, aproximately 2.8 Mpixel image.

-The result image quality is good and it does not change noticeable.
+The result image quality is good and the changes is not senseable.

 It is simple to use:

+Run the program (direct executable file link: https://github.com/mostafavtp/cs_projs/blob/master/DataOnImage/release/DataOnImage.exe .
+It built by .Net framework 4.0 that exist on most windows systems) Then:

 To save data:
   1. Click on "..." button to select an image.